 BJA Project Staff

-Mr. Markovic is a member of the Justice Information Sharing Team (JIST) for the BJA Policy Office.
-Mr. Markovic has broad experience in applied research, crime analysis and mapping, public health approaches to violence, data integration, and information policy development in criminal justice settings.
-Mr. Markovic’s portfolio at BJA includes the Body-Worn Camera Pilot Implementation Program, site support for the Violence Reduction Network, technology forecasting, and national standards development.
-Prior to BJA, Mr. Markovic was a Senior Social Science Analyst for the DOJ Office of Community Oriented Policing Services (COPS), where his work focused on projects related to urban violence and on police communications and interoperability.
+John Markovic joined the Department of Justice’s (DOJ) Bureau of Justice Assistance (BJA) in October of 2016 and assumed oversight of the Body-Worn Camera Policy and Implementation Project (BWCPIP).
+He has managed changes in the direction and scope of the BWCPIP grant program in response to federal legislative priorities and to evolving practices and research.
+In addition to this role at BJA, he provides support for the National Public Safety Partnership violence reduction initiative, technology forecasting, predictive analytics, and national technology standards development.
+Prior to BJA, John was a Senior Social Science Analyst for the DOJ Office of Community Oriented Policing Services (COPS), where he managed community policy partnership grants, focusing on projects related to urban violence; crime mapping and analysis; and police communications and interoperability.
 Previous career work focused on development of justice information systems and applied criminal justice research.
-As a Program Manager at the International Association of Chiefs of Police, he oversaw national project assessing civil rights consent decree implementation and geographic information system development.
-While working for the Vera Institute of Justice in New York City, he managed development of an early prototype web-based cross-jurisdictional crime mapping for New York State and provided training on crime mapping and analysis in Brazil and Colombia.
-Earlier in his career, while with the Project on Human Development in Chicago Neighborhoods, Mr. Markovic was responsible for collection and analysis of agency record data to support a large scale social science project.
-He holds a Bachelor of Arts degree in Sociology/Criminal Justice from Northern Illinois University and Master of Arts degree in Criminal Justice from the University of Illinois at Chicago.
+As a Program Manager at the International Association of Chiefs of Police (IACP), he oversaw national projects assessing civil rights consent decree implementation and geographic information system (GIS) development.
+While working for the Vera Institute of Justice in New York City, he managed development of an early prototype web-based cross-jurisdictional crime mapping for New York State and provided training on crime mapping and analysis in New York State, Brazil, and Colombia.
+Throughout his career, John has worked collaboratively with a diverse array of police agencies supporting applied research, geospatial analysis, data-sharing, and data-quality improvement projects.
+John holds a Bachelor of Arts degree in Sociology/Criminal Justice from Northern Illinois University and Master of Arts degree in Criminal Justice from the University of Illinois at Chicago.

 BJA Body-Worn Camera Training and Technical Assistance Partner: CNA Project Staff